jiandong4388/correlation_matrix/README.md

 # correlation_matrix
 A New Parametrization of Correlation Matrices
+Ilya Archakov & Peter Reinhard Hansen